 The viewing angle of a camera tells you the coverage area of the camera image and is related to the focal length.
 Usually, this is stated as a single number that represents the diagonal viewing angle (similar to how TVs are measured).
 But, some companies will also specify horizontal and vertical viewing angles along with diagonal angles so that you can better plan out the coverage of the camera based on the intended mounting location.

-Home security camera systems with night vision most often use built in IR LEDs to illuminate the area in non-visible light that the camera can pick up.
+Home security camera systems with night vision most often use built-in infrared LEDs to illuminate the area in non-visible light that the camera can pick up.
 Most are only good out to 10 meters or so.
-If your installation requires it, you can buy external IR lights to supplement those on the camera.
+If your installation requires it, you can buy external IR lights (or visible lights like our DIY soffit light installation tutorial) to supplement those on the camera.